 - This concordist assumption drives the “scientific deformation” of Genesis, twisting into something it never was: a quasi-scientific document providing a natural history of creation, even if in “poetic” or “metaphorical” terms.

 - The rediscovery of the ancient Near Eastern context of Genesis — contemporary creation accounts like the Babylonian Enuma Elish and others known to the original audience of Genesis — strongly undermines concordism.
 Such discoveries allowed oranges-to-oranges comparison of ancient creation accounts including Genesis.
 This led to a rethinking of what “kind” of thing Genesis was intended to be (its genre) what kind of information it actually presented.

 - This is my “scientific reformation” of Genesis.

-- I argue that such a reading is, in fact, the original “literal” meaning of Genesis.
+- I argue that a non-concordist reading is, in fact, the original “literal” meaning of Genesis.
 The rejection of Genesis as “scientific” in any sense is not a function of disbelief nor “capitulating” to science.
 It is reading scripture literally through its ancient Israelite contextual lens, something which was not possible for Augustine or anyone else before the 1900s, when that context was recovered through archaeology and philology.